ExplicITConsulting/set-outlooksignatures.com/details.en.md

 #### 2.1.2.
 Linux specific restrictions and notes
-- Users need to access their mailboxes via Outlook Web, as no other form of Outlook is available on Linux (use emulation tools such as Wine, CrossOver, PlayOnLinux, Proton, etc. at your own risk).
+- Users need to access their mailboxes via Outlook on the web, as no other form of Outlook is available on Linux (use emulation tools such as Wine, CrossOver, PlayOnLinux, Proton, etc. at your own risk).
-  - Support for Outlook Web requires the Benefactor Circle add-on.
+  - Support for Outlook on the web requires the Benefactor Circle add-on.
 See <a href="/benefactorcircle">Benefactor Circle</a> for details.
 - When using email clients such as Mozilla Thunderbird, GNOME Evolution, KDE KMail or others, you can still use signatures created by Set-OutlookSignatures with the Benefactor Circle add-on, as they are stored in the folder `$([IO.Path]::Combine([environment]::GetFolderPath('MyDocuments'), 'Outlook Signatures'))` per default (parameter `AdditionalSignaturePath`).

 #### 2.1.3. macOS specific restrictions and notes
-- Classic Outlook for Mac is supported
+- Classic Outlook on Mac is supported
-  - Until Classic Outlook supports roaming signatures (which is very likely to never happen), it is treated like Outlook for Windows configured not to use roaming signatures.
+  - Until Classic Outlook supports roaming signatures (which is very likely to never happen), it is treated like Outlook on Windows configured not to use roaming signatures.
 Consider using the '-MailboxSpecificSignatureNames' parameter.
-- New Outlook for Mac is supported
+- New Outlook on Mac is supported
-  - Until New Outlook supports roaming signatures (not yet announced by Microsoft), it is treated like Outlook for Windows configured not to use roaming signatures.
+  - Until New Outlook supports roaming signatures (not yet announced by Microsoft), it is treated like Outlook on Windows configured not to use roaming signatures.
 Consider using the '-MailboxSpecificSignatureNames' parameter.
   - If New Outlook is enabled, an alternate method of account detection is used, as scripting is not yet supported by Microsoft, but already announced on the M365 roadmap.
 This alternate method may detect accounts that are no longer used in Outlook (see software output for details).
-  - If the alternate method does not find accounts, Outlook Web is used and existing signatures are synchronized with New Outlook for Mac.
+  - If the alternate method does not find accounts, Outlook on the web is used and existing signatures are synchronized with New Outlook on Mac.
-    - Support for Outlook Web requires the Benefactor Circle add-on.
+    - Support for Outlook on the web requires the Benefactor Circle add-on.
 See <a href="/benefactorcircle">Benefactor Circle</a> for details.
-- Classic Outlook for Mac and New Outlook for Mac do not allow external software to set default signatures.
+- Classic Outlook on Mac and New Outlook on Mac do not allow external software to set default signatures.
 - When using email clients such as Apple Mail or others, you can still use signatures created by Set-OutlookSignatures with the Benefactor Circle add-on, as they are stored in the folder `$([IO.Path]::Combine([environment]::GetFolderPath('MyDocuments'), 'Outlook Signatures'))` per default (parameter `AdditionalSignaturePath`).